Release date: August 15, 1995

 Suga- What's Up Star

 Apparently she was a protege of the late Jam Master Jay at one time, but after this good single, we never heard from her again.
 Still a memorable single though.
-3.5 out of 5 (I was on the verge of changing this to a 4 out of 5 rating, but 3.5 sounds quite right.)
+3.5 out of 5 (5 for nostalgia, but an overall "4 out of 5" sounds quite right.)

 Method Man- "Headbanger Boogie"